uakbr/bypass-methods/README_accessibility.md

 In Phase 2, we've enhanced our framework with secure inter-process communication using Windows Named Pipes.
 This allows multiple processes to communicate with the main accessibility controller, enabling remote control and integration with other applications.

+## Phase 3: Enhanced Screen Capture

+In Phase 3, we've implemented advanced screen capture techniques that can bypass `SetWindowDisplayAffinity` protection used by secure browsers like LockDown Browser.
+Our multi-layered approach uses legitimate accessibility APIs and other Windows features to capture window content even when standard methods fail.

 ## Why UI Automation Framework?

 - **No DLL Injection**: Uses legitimate Windows accessibility APIs rather than injecting code